Tonopah, NV Is Nevada's Loneliest Inhabited Place: 124 Miles to Bishop in CA

 Why this happened

 Tonopah, Nevada is the loneliest town outside Montana in the lower 48.
 The former silver-mining boomtown — once Nevada's second-largest city in the early 1900s — sits 124 miles from the nearest qualifying city (Bishop, California).
-The drive crosses Death Valley terrain with no anchor city in between.
+The drive crosses high desert with no anchor city in between.

 Nevada's geography produces this pattern: roughly 80% of the state's population lives in Las Vegas or Reno metro, leaving the basin-and-range interior with hundreds of miles between any two towns of meaningful size.
 Tonopah's 2,723 residents sit roughly halfway between Las Vegas (210 mi) and Reno (210 mi) along US-95 — both far outside the 100-mile reach.